wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fixed: a bug that url cloak had not been working since v1.1.9.

 = 1.1.9 =
 * Updated: the Japanese localization file.
 * Added: the Above and Below Post on Publish check boxes for the auto insert option.